New Diorama is managed and run by a dedicated A-Team of full-time and part-time staff.

 Sarah is a Producer with a passion for contemporary theatre, regional touring and artist development.
 Presently she is Senior Producer for Fuel.
 Prior to joining Fuel she worked as a Producer for Farnham Maltings, producing work nationally for Little Bulb Theatre, Victoria Melody, Up In Arms, and Jess and Joe Forever in co-production with the Orange Tree Theatre.
 Alongside Farnham Maltings Sarah was Company Producer for Home Live Art and Associate Producer for Jammy Voo.
 Previously Sarah was the Producer for Rhum and Clay, the Marketing Co-ordinator for touring initiative house, and in 2015 created digital touring resource tour-finder.org.

 To date Sarah has had articles published in Guardian Culture Professionals, Arts Professional and Arts Industry.
 She was a recipient of the Edfringe Producer bursary in 2012 and is a Clore Emerging Leaders Alumnus.
-Alongside producing Sarah is a visiting lecturer at the Royal Central School of Speech and Drama and a Trustee of New Diorama Theatre in London.
+Alongside producing Sarah is a visiting lecturer at the Royal Central School of Speech and Drama.